structured-query-language/structured-query-language.github.io/A-B-analysis-on-streaming-data-using-MATCH_RECOGNIZE.md

 A/B testing is key to eliminating the guesswork out of website optimization.
 A/B Analysis on Streaming Data enables data-backed decision in real-time. `MATCH_RECOGNIZE` in SnowflakeDB can be used to perform A/B Analysis on Streaming web analytics data and optimize the Campaigns for higher conversion rates.

 # A/B Analysis using MATCH_RECOGNIZE
-In the following example, we have defined the success `PATTERN` as
+In the following example, we have defined the successful conversion `PATTERN` as
 1. Visitor visits the home page;
 2. Visitor is displayed either `plant_a_tree_campaign_a` or `plant_a_tree_campaign_b`
 3. Visitor makes a donation.

-All three steps must be completed for a success.
+All three steps must be completed for a successful conversion.

 ## Query
 We will use the following MATCH_RECOGNIZE Query to get the conversion rate for `CAMPAIGN_PAGE_A` vs. `CAMPAIGN_PAGE_B`